SharKthaK/BuildWithAI/README.md

 ![Workshop Banner](https://your-image-url.com/banner.png)

-> _“Build like a coder, think like an artist, prompt like an Prompter.”_ 🎨💻
+> _“Build like a coder, think like an artist, prompt like an enginner.”_ 🎨💻

 ---